soerenmetje/articles/swiss-army-knife-pod/article-swiss-army-knife-pod.md

 # Debug Kubernetes Applications - A Swiss Army Knife Pod

-To debug Kubernetes applications, f.e. the network access of pods, an interactive container shell including all essential tools is great - a Swiss army knife so to speak.
-This is an approach based on the extended Ubuntu image [leodotcloud/swiss-army-knife](https://hub.docker.com/r/leodotcloud/swiss-army-knife) created by [leodotcloud](https://github.com/leodotcloud).
+To debug Kubernetes applications, e.g. if pods can reach a service, an interactive container shell including all essential tools is great - a Swiss army knife so to speak.
+Unfortunately, in popular base images such as Ubuntu, Debian, CentOS, and Busybox essential debugging tools are not included due to image size reduction and security.
+While this is great in production environments, it is counterproductive for debugging.
+Here, we presented an approach based on the extended Ubuntu image [leodotcloud/swiss-army-knife](https://hub.docker.com/r/leodotcloud/swiss-army-knife) created by [leodotcloud](https://github.com/leodotcloud).

 ## Usage
 ### Create Debugging-Pod